CJSpear/Unity-Rock-Climbing-Project/README.md

+<strong> NOTICE - UPLOADING APP TO WEBSITE - WILL BE IN ACCESS SOON</strong>

 # Unity-Rock-Climbing-Project
 <strong> A 360 Environment to view Boulders for Rock Climbing </strong>
 <br />

 Castle Hill is known for its world class bouldering & used for filming movies such as The Lion, the Witch and the Wardrobe.
 In this 360 Environment you can take a tour castle hill get some cool information of the protected park